The Honorable Sheri Polster Chappell

 Final Pre-Trial Conference

-Judge Chappell normally conducts a final pre-trial conference in each civil case approximately four weeks prior to trial.
+Judge Chappell normally conducts a final pre-trial conference in each civil case approximately two weeks prior to trial.
 Motions in limine will be heard at that time.
 Pre-trial conferences are usually scheduled at 9:30 a.m.

-Fair Labor Standards Act cases
+Fair Labor Standards Act Cases

 The Court does not initially require the parties to file a case management report during the initial phases of the case pursuant to Local Rule 3.05(c)(2)(B).
 The court will issue a FLSA scheduling order after the defendant appears in the case.
 In the event the matter does not settle, the Parties will be directed to immediately file a case management report.
 The Court will thereafter hold a preliminary pretrial conference to discuss case management deadlines prior to the Court entering a case management and scheduling order.